-In April 2022, in connection with the closing of the Park Holidays acquisition, the Operating Partnership as borrower, and SUI, as guarantor, and certain lenders entered into the Credit Facility Amendment, which amended our Senior Credit Facility.
+In April 2022, the Operating Partnership as borrower, SUI as guarantor, and certain lenders entered into the Credit Facility Amendment, which amended our Senior Credit Facility.

 The Credit Facility Amendment increased the aggregate amount of our Senior Credit Facility to \$4.2 billion with the ability to upsize the total borrowings by an additional \$800.0 million, subject to certain conditions.
 The increased aggregate amount under the Senior Credit Facility consists of the following: (a) a revolving loan in an amount up to \$3.05 billion and (b) a term loan facility of \$1.15 billion, with the ability to draw funds from the combined facilities in U.S. dollars, Pound sterling, Euros, Canadian dollars and Australian dollars, subject to certain limitations.
 The Credit Facility Amendment extended the maturity date of the revolving loan facility to April 7, 2026.
 At our option that maturity date may be extended two additional six-month periods.
 In addition, the Credit Facility Amendment established the maturity date of the term loan facility under the Credit Facility Amendment as April 7, 2025, which may not be further extended.